nasa/HDTN/README.md

 In another terminal, run:
 * ./runscript.sh

 Note: The contact Plan which has a list of all forthcoming contacts for each node is located under module/scheduler/src/contactPlan.json and includes source/destination nodes, start/end time and data rate.
 Based on the schedule in the contactPlan the scheduler sends events on link availability to Ingress and Storage.
-When the Ingress receives Link Available event for a given destination, it sends the bundles directly to egress and when the Link is Unavailable Ingress sends the bundles to storage.
-When the Storage receives Link Available event, it releases the bundles from storage  for the corresponding destination  and when the Link is Unavailable storage will stop releasing the budles.
+When the Ingress receives Link Available event for a given destination, it sends the bundles directly to egress and when the Link is Unavailable it sends the bundles to storage.
+Upon receiving Link Available event, Storage releases the bundles for the corresponding destination  and when receiving Link Available event it stops releasing the budles.

 Run Unit Tests